 4. Start and Finish Simple one this.
 Follow the designated route from the start to the finish.
 It’s not difficult.

 5. Legs, Hands, Gravity AND ELECTRICITY ***New for 2023, we will be opening up a e-Bike classification for those riders who need that extra assistance to get out and explore.
 These are the only methods of propulsion/ power sources recognised by the Pan Celtic Race in enabling forward movement on a bike.

 6. Helmets ON!
 Unfortunately, the Pan Celtic Race will not be accepting top hats, bowlers, deer stalkers, bear skins, stove pipes, fedoras or sombreros as appropriate level of head protection during the ride (though the person who wears any of the listed hats at the finishers party will get a free pint courtesy of the Pan Celtic Race).

 7. Air Resistance and Wind May the winds be at your back but when they’re not and your battling into a headwind, do not be tempted to shelter behind another rider or vehicle.
 We’re self-supported here, so NO DRAFTING!
 Unless, you are riding as a designated PAIR.
 These guys can draft all day, or not draft and just chill.
 They’ve got it made!

-8. Control Points Located in Ullapool, Scotland and the Wicklow Mountains, Ireland, these are a must for those needing a toilet break and a cuppa.
+8. Checkpoints Located in Boscastle, Cornwall and Celtic Camping, Pembrokeshire, these are a must for those needing a toilet break and a cuppa.
 Here, you’ll find firms handshakes a’ plenty, along with shelter, warmth, and some sort of hot grub!
 Maslow’s Hierarchy of Needs manifest!
 Oh, and you can get your Brevet stamped.

 9. Insurance It is an unavoidable factor of the modern world.
 Appropriate level of rider insurance is mandatory and without you having it, we wouldn’t be able to run the race.
 It is peace of mind for your loved ones.